 both featuring his trademark large horn band and furious, rockabilly guitar.

-by adding electronics and its original lyrics to a song that was primarily a tame but swinging instrumental hit for Miller, and by doing so he almost turned it into an entirely new
+by adding electronic effects and the original lyrics to a song that was a comparatively tame instrumental hit for Miller, and by doing so he almost turned it into an entirely new work.
+The arrangement catches fire immediately, opening the proceedings with

 the best thirty second introduction to an album I've heard in years.
 Setzer